TetaBelyse/user-account-management-assignment/README.md

 4. Reset Link: Users can receive a reset link via email to initiate the password reset process.

 ## Account Verification
-To verify users details(approve or reject), you will have to login using admin user's credentials.
+To verify users profiles(approve or reject), you will have to login using admin user's credentials.